 Zero Rated and Exempt GST/HST Sales

 GST/HST is imposed on the supply (sale) of goods and services that are purchased in Canada, except for certain specific items that are either exempt or zero-rated.
-See article here for details.
-For zero-rated sales GST/HST is charged by the vendor at a zero rate so no GST or HST is actually collected.
-However the vendor is eligible to claim an input tax credit for all amounts paid on purchases used in producing the goods or services.
+See the article here for details.
+For zero-rated sales, GST/HST is charged by the vendor at a zero rate so no GST or HST is actually collected.
+However, the vendor is eligible to claim an input tax credit for all amounts paid on purchases used in producing the goods or services.
 This effectively removes the value added tax from those specific goods and services.
-The most common zero-rated goods include groceries, prescription medication, inward/outbound transportation and medical devices and certain exports of goods and services.
+The most common zero-rated goods include groceries, prescription medication, inward/outbound transportation, and medical devices and certain exports of goods and services.

 GST/HST Filing Requirements & Audits